 The opening of the site and the arrival of the first several thousand newcomers through the month of March, 1928, point to the broader context of Halifax’s Pier 21 in a changing transatlantic world.
 The newspapers of the day headlined improved commercial transatlantic radio telephone service.
 Steamship service across the Atlantic, an established mechanism for trade and travel since the late nineteenth century, combined with aggressive private promotion of immigration through Canadian railway companies and their agents to elicit a small boom in continental European immigrants to Western Canada at the end of the 1920s, along with an influx of British immigrants to Eastern Canada.
 Halifax’s Ocean Terminals, the transport hub of which the new immigration facility was part, were understood as part of a major effort to update and ready the port for significant traffic.
 At the time of opening, the kinds of infrastructure that could develop and sustain networks around the Atlantic world were not only in place, but expanding and flourishing with renewed government and private interest across several domains.

 The outbreak of the Second World War in 1939 lead to a further dip in immigration.
 However, this was a matter of increments: Canada welcomed an average of 12,750 immigrants per year during the Second World War, compared to an average of about 16,300 newcomers per year between 1931 and 1938.
 Nevertheless, Pier 21’s immigration staff remained busy during the war, notably in dealing with foreign mariners who jumped ship or refused shipping assignments.
 Crews might be comprised of neutrals or sailors born in enemy territory, and so the work of officers in resolving the cases and of guards in maintaining detention for those refusing shipping assignments was complex.
 The sheer scale of work led an administrator to claim the Pier 21 office handled forty percent more files early in the war than in average peacetime years preceding the conflict.
 Incoming military personnel also required the services of Canadian immigration officers, as did a humanitarian evacuation of children to Canada from the United Kingdom.
-The movement was cut short after two ships carrying evacuee children were torpedoed in the summer of 1940.
+Sometimes called the “Guest Children”, the movement was short-lived as after about four thousand children were transported to Canada on British public funds, two ships were torpedoed in the summer of 1940.
 Volendam was not seriously damaged, but City of Benares sank, taking with her almost eighty children.
 The tragedy marked the end of public (but not private) child evacuations to Canada.
 Other European countries evacuated wealth and cultural treasures to Canada through Halifax’s Ocean Terminals for safekeeping, including hundreds of millions of dollars in gold bullion.

 However, the changes to the immigration quarters proper were quite significant, and appear to reflect both operational and procedural influences on the construction.
 For example, the explicit split between “British” and “Foreign” medical wards and detention areas was removed from the plans.
 Gone, too, was the parity in detention space for men and women: immigration authorities built five detention areas of a similar size, setting aside only one for women.
 The other four lacked a gender designation but were intended for men.
 However, three smaller women’s detention rooms (bedroom-sized) were added, as was a strong room designated for women.
 After these renovations, there was room for a maximum of about 160 people in accommodation and 16 in detention.
 The recreation room was relocated to be closer to all the detention spaces, and it featured access to a second airing gallery added to the quarters after the fire.
 The level of destruction meant that even rooms that would ordinarily be fairly fixed in a space, such as the commercial kitchen, could be moved to suit the redesigned interior.
 The adjustments and additions to this space dramatically reduced the office space available in the accommodation and detention area of the shed.
 The immigration department added new office space by reducing the length of the assembly area by about one hundred feet (leaving it about one hundred fifty feet long).
 People moved through the space in a similar way, but the assembly area was not quite the airy gallery it had been.

 This rearrangement was significant for the social services and for immigrants, and it reflects a changing understanding of the importance of reception for immigrants in the post-war period.
-This effort to make the space more welcoming was also reflected in the removal of caging from the facility in 1956.
-However, the principal beneficiary of the expanded space was the customs department: the baggage examination room on the ground floor at the south end of the building more than doubled in length to some 260 feet.
-This expansion, a major improvement to the baggage-handling capacity of the facility, would have been complemented by a planned component of the 1953 renovations that was never built: a tunnel linking the baggage space on the ground floor of Shed 21 with the baggage area in the Annex.
+Another change that speaks to this was the removal of caging from the facility in 1956.
+However, the principal beneficiary of the expanded space was the customs department, whose baggage examination room on the ground floor at the south end of the building more than doubled in length to some 260 feet.
+This expansion, a major improvement to the baggage-handling capacity of the facility, would have been complemented by a planned component of the 1953 renovations that was never built: a tunnel linking the baggage space on the ground floor of shed 21 with the baggage area in the Annex.

 Pier 21’s Peak Years and Denouement